 Click the Local/Global button on the right to toggle between Local and Global.

-While dragging any Gizmo Axis using the Move tool, hold the Control key (Command on Mac) to snap to increments defined in the Snap Settings (menu: Edit > Snap Settings…)
+While dragging any Gizmo Axis using the Move tool or the Transform tool, hold the Control key (Command on Mac) to snap to increments defined in the Snap Settings (menu: Edit > Snap Settings…)

-While dragging in the center using the Move tool, hold Shift and Control (Command on Mac) to quickly snap the GameObject to the intersection of any Collider.
+While dragging in the center using the Move tool or the Transform tool, hold Shift and Control (Command on Mac) to quickly snap the GameObject to the intersection of any Collider.

-While using the Rotate tool, hold Shift and Control (Command on Mac) to rotate the GameObject towards a point on the surface of any Collider.
+While using the Rotate tool or the Transform tool, hold Shift and Control (Command on Mac) to rotate the GameObject towards a point on the surface of any Collider.

 Use vertex snapping to quickly assemble your Scenes: take any vertex from a given Mesh and place that vertex in the same position as any vertex from any other Mesh you choose.
 For example, use vertex snapping to align road sections precisely in a racing game, or to position power-up items at the vertices of a Mesh.